KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 Uses two Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send 8 12-bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8).

 Will likely need buffering and filtering.

+MIDI pitch bend is just translated into PWM voltage instead of factoring it into the note frequencies.
+At 12 bit there's likely to be audible "digital steps", so I deemed it easier to just feed a CV In pin on the respective VCO - and maybe VCF cut-off.

+Thought about implementing portamento (like PolyKit did with his DCO-8), but ...
+12 bit.
+Can always do that in discrete hardware.